-The cave where the bodies of 400 slaughtered Greeks were found, Nicaea 1920.
+The cave where the bodies of slaughtered Greeks were found, İznik 1920.

-The massacre of the Greeks of Nicaea (Tr: İznik) in 1920, was one of a series of massacres committed by Kemalist forces in the Izmit region of Turkey.
-Collectively, these massacres are referred to as the Izmit Massacres.
+The massacre of Greeks at İznik (Gr: Nicaea) in August 1920, was just one of a series of massacres committed by Kemalist forces in the İzmit (Gr: Nicomedia) region of Ottoman Turkey from 1920-1921.
+The massacres in this region are sometimes referred to as the İzmit Massacres.

-In August of 1920, a large band of Nationalists under the command of a certain Djemal (spelt Cemal), surrounded the Greek precinct of Nicaea, seized the entire Greek population and later massacred them.1 Some victims were led out of Nicaea past Lefka Kapusu where they were slaughtered en masse.
+On the 27th of August 1920, a large band of Nationalists under the command of a certain Djemal (spelt Cemal), surrounded the Greek precinct of İznik, seized the entire Greek population numbering about 600 and massacred them.1 Some victims were led out of İznik past Lefka Kapusu where they were slaughtered en masse.
 The bodies were later found thrown in wells while others were burnt and found piled up in a cave.

-Thomas Anastasiadis lived through the Nicaea massacre.
-In an oral interview he recounted:
+Thomas Anastasiadis lived through the İznik massacre and in an oral interview he recounted:

 The testimony of Haralampos Pliziotis, a member of the Hellenic army revealed the extent of the massacre: